segmentio/segment-docs/src/privacy/user-deletion-and-suppression.md

 Segment recommends keeping your data for at least 30 days to enable [replays](/docs/guides/what-is-replay/) of your data.

-To change your data retention settings, navigate to **Privacy > Settings > Data Retention** in Segment.
+To change your data retention settings in Segment, you have two options:

+Option 1: Navigate to **Privacy > Settings > Data Retention**.
+Option 2: Go to **Settings > End-user privacy > Data Retention**.

 ### Workspace Default Archive Retention Period